chrisvwn/Rnightlights/README.md

 #Optional performance enhancement.
 If extractMethod="rast" you can specify the number of
 #CPU cores to use in parallel
 #pkgOptions(extractMethod = "rast", numCores=4)

+# ctry <- "KEN" #replace to run for any other country

 #download and process monthly VIIRS stats at the lowest admin level
 highestAdmLevelStats <- getCtryNlData(ctryCode = ctry,